hughperkins/jeigen/README.md

 3. set PATH=%PATH%;c:\apache-ant\bin
  * set to appropriate path for your ant installation
 4. C:\Program Files\Microsoft Visual Studio 10.0\VC\vcvarsall.bat
- * Use appropriate path for your system
+ * Use appropriate path for your Visual Studio installation
-5. ant -DCMAKE_HOME="c:\program files\Cmake-2.8.2"
+5. ant -DCMAKE_HOME="c:\program files\Cmake-2.8.2" -Dgenerator="Visual Studio 10"
  * set to appropriate path for your cmake installation
- * if anything goes wrong, you can delete the entire 'build' directory, and try again from the beginning, if you want
+ * use -Dgenerator="Visual Studio 11" if you are using Visual Studio 2012

 Jeigen.jar will be created in the "jar" directory, and libjeigen.dll will be created in the build/native directory.